 Osteoporosis in Men Introduction

 Although women are more likely to get osteoporosis, it is not just a disease of elderly women.
 Osteoporosis is more common in white or Asian women older than 50 years of age, but osteoporosis can occur in almost any person at any age.
-In fact, more than 2 million American men have osteoporosis and 12 million are at risk.
 Many people who have osteoporosis and risk factors for osteoporosis often do not know they have thin or weak bones.
 This is because most patients with osteoporosis have no symptoms and are not aware of their weak bones until they have an unexpected fracture.
 For example, a simple everyday movement such as picking up a grocery bag causes a broken bone or a slip and fall in a parking lot causes a broken hip, and that is their first "symptom of osteoporosis."

 Osteoporosis is often not recognized in men.
 There are many reasons for underdiagnosis in men.
 Identifying risk factors is important because osteoporosis and fractures can be prevented and treated.
 Also, men have a higher mortality rate due to hip, vertebral, and other major fractures.

 Mythili Seetharaman, MD

 Must Read Articles Related to Osteoporosis in Men